2022–23 American Athletic Conference men's basketball season

 The 2022–23 American Athletic Conference men's basketball season began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I men's basketball season on November 7, 2022.
-Conference play will begin December 27, 2022, and will conclude with the 2023 American Athletic Conference men's basketball tournament, held March 9–12, 2023, at Dickies Arena in Fort Worth, Texas.
+Conference play began December 27, 2022, and concluded with the 2023 American Athletic Conference men's basketball tournament, held March 9–12, 2023, at Dickies Arena in Fort Worth, Texas.

 Scheduling stayed in the current format: an 18-game schedule in which every team in The American played eight of its 10 conference opponents twice and the other two opponents once—one at home and one on the road.

 Previous season

 Houston won the regular season championship.
 The 2022 American Athletic Conference men's basketball tournament was held at Dickies Arena in Fort Worth, Texas, where it was also won by Houston.
 Houston and Memphis received bids to the NCAA tournament.
 Memphis lost in the second round to Gonzaga, while Houston advanced to the Elite Eight before losing to Villanova.
 The conference finished 4–2 overall.
 SMU received a bid to the 2022 National Invitation Tournament.
 SMU lost to Washington State in the second round.
 The conference went 1–1 overall in the NIT.

 Kendric Davis from SMU was named the AAC Player of the Year.
 Houston's Kelvin Sampson was named Coach of the Year.